adopt-liveview/adopt-liveview/priv/pages/2024/04-05-conditional-rendering-en_US.md

 ## Condition chains with `cond`

 In the previous example we used `case` to compare the exact value of the `@tab` variable in each clause.
-If you need to render something based on a condition that does not revolve around equality, `cond` is perfect for this.
+If you need to render something based on a condition that does is not about equality, `cond` is perfect for this.
 Create and run a file called `cond.exs`:

 ```elixir
 Mix.install([